-It also includes patients of mixed backgrounds who have more darkly pigmented skin.
-Darker skin type people represent a significant and growing group of patients seeking aesthetic procedures.
+Darker skin types represent a significant and growing group of patients seeking aesthetic procedures.
 This is because of the increased awareness of safe, affordable aesthetic procedures.
-These procedures include amazing new lasers that are colour blind and are less invasive than previous generations of lasers.
+These procedures include amazing new lasers that are colour-blind and less invasive than previous generations of lasers.
 Yet special concerns have to be addressed when treating skin of colour as the wrong choice of treatment (especially when it comes to Lasers and lights) can have dire consequences and adverse effects.

-Melasma, also known as hormonal pigmentation, is a considerable problem for South African women especially in darker skin types.
-It is a chronic skin condition that occurs on the face in the form of brown patches and is a dynamic (active) condition that needs lifelong management.
+Melasma, also known as hormonal pigmentation, is a considerable problem for South African women, especially in darker skin types.
+It is a chronic skin condition that occurs on the face in the form of symmetrical brown patches, and it is a dynamic (active) condition that needs lifelong management.
 It often shows up when someone is pregnant, taking the pill or using some form of hormonal therapy.
 That being said, it is not exclusively women who suffer from this condition; it can also affect men.